 Customer relationship management (CRM) software helps sales teams manage and organize leads, prospects, and current customers to help sales teams make sure nothing slips through the cracks.
 It includes tools like contact management, advanced reporting, and lead prioritization.
-Costs ranging from free to more than $100 per month, depending on the CRM provider and its features.
+Costs range from free to more than $100 per month, depending on the CRM provider and its features.

 What Is CRM Software?

-CRM software works by creating a singular storage environment for all data related to leads, prospects, and existing customers.
+CRM software works by creating a single storage environment for all data related to leads, prospects, and existing customers.
 Sales agents can access the software from their desktop computer or, in many cases, their mobile devices.
 Once logged into the CRM software, users can manage customer information, check pipeline stages, and more.

-While shopping for CRM software, it’s important to keep in mind that some sales tools on the market offer similar features to CRM platform.
+While shopping for CRM software, it’s important to keep in mind that some sales tools on the market offer similar features to CRM platforms.
 However, these tools aren’t quite up to the job of managing the granular customer details sales teams need.

 Examples of sales tools that aren’t customer relationship management software include:

 - Email marketing and management: Sales tools like Mailchimp are great for creating and sending email campaigns to targeted customers.
 While they do help manage contacts and email preferences, they don’t manage leads generated by those sent messages efficiently, which is why many email management platforms integrate with CRM software.

 - Marketing automation: While some CRM software and marketing automation platforms have overlapping features, marketing automation software providers like Marketo are chiefly designed to help sales teams generate and nurture leads.
 CRMs are best for managing the long-term sales cycle once you’ve converted a lead to a customer.